-Continental Divide Electric Cooperative (CDEC) provides electric service to some areas of Ramah Navajo.
-A three phase power line enters the community along NM 53 from the northwest.
+Continental Divide Electric Cooperative (CDEC) provides electric service to Ramah Navajo.
+A three-phase power line enters the community along NM 53 from the northwest.
 The line extends south into Mountain View and on to Pine Hill.
-Single phase power lines branching from this three phase line serves the community along its route.
+Single phase power lines branching from this three-phase line serve the community along its route.